SaumyaSinha14/multi-agent-ctr-prediction-system/README.md

 # Multi-Agent CTR Prediction System

-## Overview
+## Project Overview

-This project is an end-to-end Multi-Agent Machine Learning System designed to predict Click Through Rate (CTR) for digital advertisements.
+This project is an end-to-end Multi-Agent Machine Learning pipeline built using LangGraph to predict whether a user will click on an advertisement (Click Through Rate Prediction).

-The system uses agent-based workflow orchestration where independent agents handle different stages of the machine learning pipeline using LangGraph.
+Instead of using a traditional monolithic machine learning workflow, the system follows an agent-based architecture where each agent performs an independent responsibility such as data ingestion, feature engineering, behavioral scoring, model training, evaluation, and final model selection.

+The project demonstrates modular AI workflow orchestration, business-aware model evaluation, and production-oriented model persistence.

 ---

-## Tech Stack
+## Problem Statement

-* Python
-* Pandas
-* Scikit-Learn
-* XGBoost
-* LangGraph
-* Joblib
+Predict whether a user will click an online advertisement based on demographic information, browsing behavior, and engagement patterns.

+Target Variable:

+* clicked = 1 → User clicked advertisement
+* clicked = 0 → User did not click advertisement

 ---

-## Architecture
+## Project Architecture

-START
-↓
 Data Agent
 ↓
 Feature Agent